DBremen/DirksWiki/docs/General/Making_ideas_happen.md

 currency.
 As you push ideas forward, you should make use of alternative rewards that keep you ---and your team---engaged with your long-term pursuits.
-The traditional methods for acknowledging progress---financial rewards and celebrity am ong them---are unlikely tobe available to you in the early stages of making ideas happen.
+The traditional methods for acknowledging progress---financial rewards and celebrity among them---are unlikely to be available to you in the early stages of making ideas happen.
 Putting an emphasis on happiness changes the types of goals you pursue as well as how you hire and manage people along the way.